ericcornelissen/shescape/docs/troubleshoot.md

 ## `EBADENGINE`

-When installing `shescape` you might get a npm warning that you are using an unsupported engine.
+When installing `shescape` you might get an npm warning that you are using an unsupported engine.
 If there is a warning for Shescape itself, you must either adjust the Node.js version you are using or request support for the version you want to use.